Services & digital trade

 Australia promotes services trade through other international organisations and free trade agreements

-Australia also takes a leading role in promoting open and transparent services markets in forums such as the Organisation for Economic Co-operation and Development (OECD), the G20, Asia-Pacific Economic Cooperation (APEC) and the Indo-Pacific Economic Framework (IPEF).
-We also support services exports by negotiating free trade agreements with other countries.
+Australia also promotes inclusive, open and transparent services markets and advances services trade issues in forums such as the Organisation for Economic Co-operation and Development (OECD), the G20, the Asia-Pacific Economic Cooperation (APEC) and the Indo-Pacific Economic Framework (IPEF).
+We work with the Inclusive Trade Action Group (ITAG) and the Global Trade and Gender Arrangement (GTAGA) to promote sustainable, equitable and inclusive services trade.
+We also support services exports by negotiating free trade agreements with other countries to remove barriers to trade and investment.

 Australia is working to support services sectors